Resources for Public Health Dental Hygienists

 Public Health Dental Hygienist Toolkit

-The information and resources within this toolkit will help a registered dental hygienist take advantage of the exciting new professional opportunities that exist in providing preventive dental services in public health settings.
-All dental providers are advised to read and understand the rules and regulations governing the practice of dentistry in Massachusetts before providing dental care in a public health setting.
-The information contained in this toolkit is based on current literature in the year 2010, and should be used as a resource only.
+The information and resources within this toolkit will help a registered dental hygienist take advantage of professional opportunities to provide preventive oral health services in public health settings.
+All dental providers are advised to read and understand the rules and regulations governing dentistry practice in Massachusetts before providing dental care in a public health setting.

 Reporting Requirements

-Each public health dental hygienist shall maintain data to be reported to the Massachusetts Department of Public Health's Office of Oral Health, (234 CMR 5.08(7)).
-Required reports must be submitted twice per year, on January 31 and July 31, according to the timeframes outlined below:
+Each public health dental hygienist shall maintain data to be reported on REDCap®.
+The Massachusetts Department of Public Health's Office of Oral Health will manage all survey data [234 CMR 5.08(7)].

 Contact for Resources for Public Health Dental Hygienists